mojaie/MolecularGraph.jl_notebook/notebook/substructureSearch.md

 using MolecularGraph
 ```

-## Download test database

 - Download public domain drug dataset provided by [DrugBank](https://drugbank.ca).
 - **(Note)** the data size is a bit large (25.2 MB).
-- `Graphmol.fetchfile` is almost same as the Julia built-in function `download(url, destination)` but it checks if the file already exists.
-Save the data to your workspace directory and then unzip it.

 ```julia
 # Create data directory